amerello/Theia/docs/html/_sources/ransac.txt

     by quality!
 That is, that the highest quality data point is first, and the worst quality data point is last in the input vector.

-.. class:: Mlesac

-  A generalization of RANSAC that chooses to maximize the likelihood of an estimation rather than the inlier count.
-Proposed by [Torr]_ et. al.

-  .. function:: Mlesac(const RansacParams& params, const Estimator& estimator)

 .. class:: Arrsac

   Adaptive Real-Time Consensus is a method proposed by [Raguram]_ that utilizes